charkaoui007/Bartizan/README.md

 > On the same screen, under **API Access List**, click **Add Access List Entry** and enter exactly:
 >
 > ```
-> 0.0.0.0/1
+> 0.0.0.0/1 and 128.0.0.0/1
 > ```
 >
 > Then click **Confirm**.
 >
 > **Why is this required?** The Bartizan deploy script runs on Railway's servers, which use dynamic IP addresses that change with every deployment.
 It is impossible to whitelist a single fixed IP.
-Entering `0.0.0.0/0` allows connections from any IP address — but this is safe because access is still fully protected by your Public/Private key pair, which cannot be guessed or brute-forced.
+Entering `0.0.0.0/1` and `128.0.0.0/1` allows connections from any IP address — but this is safe because access is still fully protected by your Public/Private key pair, which cannot be guessed or brute-forced.
 >
 > Without this entry, Atlas will reject every request from the deploy server and your deployment will fail with an authentication error.